August 7 & 8, 2019 Bloomfield ON

 *Indian yellow Indian yellow

-Naples yellow light naples yellow hue
+*Naples yellow light radiant yellow

 *Violet grey radiant violet

 Manganese hue (for winter) Manganese hue (for winter)

 Kama Oil sticks – Kama oil sticks are a hard stick of strong pigment used for calligraphy and scribbles.
 Other brands are soft and mushy.
 Pick a few to play with!
 My fav are Cyan, Cad orange light, Turquoise Cobalt Light, Azur blue.
 Cinnabar Green, Fluorescent Pink BUY WHAT YOU LIKE

 Vat orange – for sketch only